Fair Hiring Guide

 Advising the Candidate

 As a best practice, inform candidates before checking references and let them know who you will be contacting.
 A candidate's permission is not required except unless the candidate has expressly stated that their current employer not be contacted.
 In this situation you should explain to the candidate that they have progressed to the reference check stage and you are ready to call their current employer.
-If the candidate refuses to give you permission, explain that without this information you may not be able to consider them further.
-You may choose to refrain from further considering the candidate if they continue to refuse to allow you to speak with their current employer.
+If the candidate is hesitant to provide permission, kindly explain that this information is an important part of the hiring process and that not having it may impact their consideration for the role.
+If they remain unwilling to allow contact with their current employer, you may need to assess whether you can move forward with their candidacy.
+Keep in mind that qualified candidates may be exploring new opportunities while wanting to maintain positive relationships with their current employer.

 It is legally permissible to contact references other than those provided by the candidate.
 Again, as a best practice, inform the candidate you will be doing this.
 If the candidate has concerns about a reference you are checking which they did not provide you with, you may certainly take those concerns into consideration.